Liam Solus

 I am a member of the organizing committee for the upcoming Summer School in Applied Algebraic Geometry in Bogotá, Colombia funded by UMALCA.

-I am member of the organizing committee for the upcoming AlCoVE 2024: An Algebraic Combinatorics Virtual Expedition.
+I am member of the organizing committee for the recent AlCoVE 2024: An Algebraic Combinatorics Virtual Expedition.
 This is the fourth iteration of a yearly virtual conference for algebraic combinatorics funded by the United States National Science Foundation.
-This year, as a satellite workshop to the main conference, we are organizing a summer school to take place entirely in virtual reality.
+This year, as a satellite workshop to the main conference, we organized, AlCoVR: a summer school to take place entirely in virtual reality.
+See a sample of the VR learning experience here!

 Publications: